 Phew.
 This is the longest step.

 You can gather all of the documents yourself or find professional help, or a combination of both.
+If you do it yourself, you can expect to mail lots of letters to request vital documents.

 I gathered all the US vital records, apostilles, USCIS documents, National Archives documents and municipality proof of non-existence of naturalization records myself.
 As I mentioned, I worked with Lauren from Your Italian Passport for Italian documents and for translation of the US vital records.
 Finally, I compiled the binder of all completed documents myself.